jmcollin78/solar_optimizer/README.md

 5. A sensor or `input_number` that provides **the price of exported kWh** (required: strictly positive number).
 If there is no resale contract, the same value/sensor as the imported cost can be used.
 Do not set it to 0, as it would distort the algorithm.
 6. A sensor or `input_number` that provides **the applicable tax rate on exported kWh** as a percentage (positive number or 0 if you do not resell or do not know this value).
 This value depends on your contract.
 It is not critical to the algorithm, so a value of 0 is perfectly fine.
 7. An optional sensor that provides **the charge level of a possible solar battery** in percentage.
 If your solar installation does not include a battery, leave this field empty.
+8. A sensor that provides **the net instantaneous charging power of the battery**.
+It must be expressed in watt and should be negative when the battery is charging and positive when the battery is discharging.
+This value will be added to the net consumed power.
+If the net consumed power is -1000 W (selling 1000 W) but the battery is charging at -500 W, it means that the surplus available for the algorithm is 1500 W.
-8. **The start time of the day**.
+9. **The start time of the day**.
 At this time, the usage counters of the equipment are reset to zero.
 The default value is 05:00.
 Ideally, this should be set before the first production of the day and as late as possible for off-peak activations.

 Except for the solar battery charge level, these parameters are essential for the algorithm to function, so they are all mandatory.
 Using sensors or `input_number` allows values to be updated in real-time at each cycle.
 Consequently, when off-peak hours begin, the calculation may change, impacting the state of the equipment as importing energy becomes cheaper.
 Everything is dynamic and recalculated in each cycle.